lbdyck/pubs/README.md

-# pubs
+# Publications

-Pubs for the tools found here
+These files are the publications/documentation for some of the tools found here.